Moderation & safety

 - Links in general.

-- Spam (too many messages in a short window).
+- Spam, meaning too many messages in a short window.

-- Banned words (your own list; whole-word, case-insensitive).
+- Banned words from your own list (whole-word, case-insensitive).

-What happens on a violation: the message is deleted and, optionally, the member is timed out for a duration you choose.
-Everything is logged to a channel you pick.
-You can exempt trusted roles and specific channels.
+What happens on a violation: the message is deleted and, if you want, the member is timed out for a duration you choose.
+Everything lands in a log channel you pick.
+You can also exempt trusted roles and specific channels.

 The optional AI check

-You can turn on an AI second pass that catches things simple word-filters miss — context-based toxicity, scams, and shilling.
-Two important things:
+Switch on an AI second pass and it catches what a plain word-filter misses: context-based toxicity, scams, and shilling.
+Two things matter here:

-- It only flags suspicious messages for your staff to review (it doesn't delete on its own) — so it fails on the safe side.
+- It only flags suspicious messages for your staff to review.
+It never deletes on its own, so it fails on the safe side.

-- It runs after the keyword rules, is rate-limited, and if it's ever unavailable your normal rules still work.
+- It runs after the keyword rules, it's rate-limited, and if it's ever unavailable your normal rules keep working.

 Infractions & mod log (Pro)

-- Log a case from the admin page: a note (record only), a warning, a timeout, kick, ban, or unban.
+- Log a case from the admin page: a note (record only), a warning, a timeout, a kick, a ban, or an unban.
 Add a reason and an optional link to evidence.
 Timeouts, kicks, bans, and unbans are also carried out on Discord for you.

-- It records actions you take in Discord too.
-When a moderator bans, kicks, or times someone out directly in Discord, HoneyGate notices and adds it to the log automatically — so the history is complete, not just what was done through the panel.
+- It records what you do in Discord, too.
+When a moderator bans, kicks, or times someone out directly in Discord, HoneyGate notices and adds it to the log automatically, so the history stays complete rather than just the panel actions.

 - Per-member history.
-Click any member to see everything on file: total cases, how many active warnings they have, and a full timeline.
+Click any member to see everything on file: total cases, how many active warnings they carry, and a full timeline.

 - Automatic escalation (optional).
-Set thresholds like "3 warnings → timeout", "5 → kick", "7 → ban".
-Once a member collects that many active warnings, HoneyGate acts automatically (the most serious threshold they've crossed wins).
+Set thresholds like "3 warnings, timeout", "5, kick", "7, ban".
+Once a member racks up that many active warnings, HoneyGate acts on its own, and the most serious threshold they've crossed wins.
 You can pardon a warning so it stops counting.

-Setup: open Infractions, pick a log channel if you want one, decide whether to DM members, and (optionally) turn on escalation and set your thresholds — then Save.
-For the bot to record Discord-side actions and carry out timeouts/kicks/bans, it needs the matching permissions (View Audit Log, Moderate Members, Kick/Ban Members) and its role must sit above the members it acts on.
+Setup: open Infractions, pick a log channel if you want one, decide whether to DM members, and optionally turn on escalation with your thresholds.
+Then Save.
+For the bot to record Discord-side actions and carry out timeouts, kicks, and bans, it needs the matching permissions (View Audit Log, Moderate Members, Kick/Ban Members) and its role has to sit above the members it acts on.

 Alt detection

-Alt detection flags accounts that are likely run by the same person, using signals like shared network fingerprints, timezone/locale overlap, and VPN/proxy use.
+Alt detection flags accounts that are likely run by the same person, using signals like shared network fingerprints, timezone and locale overlap, and VPN or proxy use.

 Use judgment.
 These signals are probabilistic.
 People on the same home network, a campus Wi-Fi, or a shared VPN can look like alts.
-Review flags before acting — and be cautious with any auto-kick option.
+Review every flag before you act, and go easy on any auto-kick option.

 Why it pairs with giveaways